GenericMappingTools/pygmt/MAINTENANCE.md

    This is run on every commit to the *master* and Pull Request branches.
    It is also scheduled to run daily on the *master* branch.
-   In draft Pull Requests, only one job (Linux + Python latest) is triggered to save on Continuous Integration resources.
+   In draft Pull Requests, only two jobs on Linux (Python 3.7 / NumPy 1.17 and Python 3.9/ NumPy 1.20) are triggered to save on Continuous Integration resources.

 3. `ci_docs.yml` (Build documentation on Linux/macOS/Windows)